shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 # Map a List of Values to an Entity

-Sometitmes it is required  to map a list of values to an entity but those values aren't entity themselves.
+Sometimes it is required  to map a list of values to an entity but those values aren't entity themselves.

 Note:  Remember we use one-to-many/many-to-many mapping hierarchy while making collection valued association between entities.

-Like a person has many dogs, email addresses, social media accounts, an Employee has list of roles, an Author published list of books and an Owner has list of cars etc. Here, We are going to demonstrate this scenario for the person entity.
+Like a person or a user may have many dogs, email addresses, social media accounts, an Employee may have list of roles or more than one projects to handle, an Author published list of books and an Owner has list of cars etc. Here, We are going to demonstrate this scenario for the person entity who owns list of cars.

 # Create a Person Entity

 Guess we have an entity class called Person.java and it is required to map a list of values in it.
 Guess every person has more than one cars.
-In this case, we will use we @ElementCollection annotation in order to map a list of values to the person entity.
+In this case, we will use we **@ElementCollection** annotation in order to map a list of values to the person entity.

-Person.java
+**Person.java**

 ```
 package com.company.model;